CiaranMoran27/Testing/README.md

     - Assuming that point 1 above has executed sucessfully (i.e the user input can be cast as an integer) the program <br/>checks if the integer is negative, in which case  the program asks user to *"Enter a Enter a positive number: "* and jumps <br/> back to the start of the while loop.
 <br/>

- - **Second While loop** performs sucessive calculations on user input and resulting values until the resulting value = 1.
+ - **Second While loop** performs sucessive calculations on user input and resulting values until the resulting value=1.
      - Checks if the remainder of the user input divided by 2 = 0 (i.e is it even), in which case the program re-defines <br/>the *numberInt* variable as itself divide by 2 and appends it to *numberList*.
      - Checks if the remainder of the user input divided by 2 != 0 (i.e is it odd), in which case the program re-defines <br/>the *numberInt* variable as (itself divided by 3) + 1 and appends it to *numberList*.
          - The while loop runs re-uses the newly defined *numberInt* variable until the value = 1, then the list is <br/>printed.